markw13a/gaelic-dictionary-app/readme.txt

 3) Add "search history"?
 May or may not do.

 4) Investigate possible bug with inability to save words that contain apostrophes

+5) Show error message when attempting to save word with one or both fields empty